 There are only 2 types of community marketing, and how they work is straightforward.
-It’s best to understand these types of community marketing to know which approach would work for your business.
+It’s best to understand them both, so you can know which approach would work for your business.

-Organic community marketing is when your customers naturally develop a community for your brand without your direct involvement.
-Examples of organic community marketing include fan pages on Instagram.
+This is when your customers naturally develop a community for your brand without your direct involvement.
+Examples of organic communities include fan pages on Instagram.
 Also, Facebook groups centered around one topic like Netflix Shows or a video game.

-This form of community marketing is ideal because it requires no effort on your side to create, and the community will expand through word of mouth.
+This form is ideal because it requires no effort on your side to create, and the community will expand through word of mouth.
 This isn’t simple to achieve without social proof, and you should already have a loyal customer base.

 Another aspect to consider for organic communities is that you don’t have much control over what buyers share and post.
 Consider this factor to avoid misinformation about your brand spreading.

-Sponsored community marketing is when businesses like yours, invest money into developing and growing a community.
-Of course, this is more certain than organic community marketing because you have money behind it.
-However, not all businesses have the capital to invest in community marketing.
+This is when businesses like yours, invest money into developing and growing a community.
+Of course, this is more certain than an organic approach because you have money behind it.
+However, not all businesses have the capital to invest.

-Unlike organic community marketing, sponsored community marketing gives you much more control over your community.
+Unlike the organic alternative, the approach gives you much more control over your community.
 This factor is ideal so you can regulate how members interact with each other.

-To get your money’s worth from sponsored community marketing, don’t expect to invest money and have your community grow on its own.
+To get your money’s worth from a sponsored approach, don’t expect to invest money and have your community grow on its own.
 Focus on developing an excellent brand reputation, social proof, and providing a product tailored to your audience.

 “An online community can increase brand engagement by 21%”

-If you want to reap community marketing benefits, show your customers appreciation for joining your community.
+If you want to reap the full benefits, show your customers appreciation for joining your marketing community.
 Doing this will show your buyers you care about them and recognize their support.